PhDMeiwp/basicTrendline/README.md

 Bates, D. M., and Watts, D. G. (2007) *Nonlinear Regression Analysis and its Applications*.
 Wiley.

+Greenwell B. M., and Schubert-Kabban, C. M. (2014) *investr: An R Package for Inverse Estimation*.
+The R Journal, 6(1), 90-100.

 ## Value

 R<sup>2</sup>, indicates the R-Squared value of each regression model.